 ☀️ Daytime Cruise vs. 🌅 Sunset Cruise

 Daytime (midday–4pm): Bright, clear views of the bridges, Ribeira, and Gaia's port lodges.
 Great for photography without harsh shadows.
-Less crowded and often cheaper.
+Less crowded and often more affordable.
 Best if you want to learn about the city's architecture and history with full visibility.

 Sunset (5pm–8pm): The golden hour transforms Porto's skyline.
-The Dom Luís I Bridge is particularly stunning as the sun dips behind it.
+The Dom Luís I Bridge is particularly striking as the sun dips behind it.
 More romantic, more popular, and often includes a glass of port to toast the sunset.
-Book ahead — these sell out.
+Book ahead, these sell out.

 👥 Group Cruise vs. 🚤 Private Charter